Inflectra/spira-documentation/docs/Spira-Administration-Guide/Template-Risks.md

 ![](img/Template_Risks_168.png)

 The screen displays a list of all the defined risk statuses for the current template.
-By default, the screen will be populated with the standard SpiraPlan® risks statuses.
+By default, the screen will be populated with the standard risks statuses.
 To edit an existing status, change the name, open check-box, set it as the default status and/or change the active flag then click "Save".

 You can't delete an existing risk status, but to prevent it appearing in any drop-down-lists, change its active flag to "No" and click "Save".
 To add a new risk status, click the "Add" button and a new row will be added to the list which you can now edit.